Posted on Friday 10 January 2020

 Paymi uses an online banking portal to securely connect your debit and credit cards.
 If you have a joint checking account with multiple cards, you can seamlessly connect them all to multiply your cash-earning power.
 And a partnership between Paymi and CIBC members means that if you bank with CIBC, you can sign up for a Paymi account directly through your CIBC banking account.

 Earning cash through Paymi is all about how much you spend and where you spend it—but there is another way that you can earn money with the app.
 If you have friends that haven’t signed up for Paymi yet, you can send them referrals and start earning quick cash back for those referrals ($5 each, which could easily turn into a quick $20 in your pocket).
+If they can integrate with a company that allows online guaranteed payday loans no matter what, that would be very convenient too.

 Just like Swagbucks, Paymi is free to sign up for and offers a $5 bonus for new users, which makes saving money easy from the get-go.
 Paymi also has a mobile app where you can see a list of participating retailers, so you can get an at-a-glance look at the best chances to earn cash back.